Terms and Conditions

 - Unless otherwise stated, all fees are in AUD and all fees, disbursements or other sums payable by you are quoted exclusive of GST.
 You must pay GST in addition to any Agreed Fee that is GST exclusive.

-- The Agreed Fee is based on our best estimate of incidence of target sample, questionnaire length, sample structure, timing requirements and our assumed role in the preparation, management (including meetings) and reporting of the study.
+- The Agreed Fee is based on our best estimate of the incidence of the target sample, questionnaire length, sample structure, timing requirements and our assumed role in the preparation, management (including meetings) and reporting of the study.
 We reserve the right to revise our quote for the Project at any time if the scope of the Project extends beyond that which is detailed in the Proposal because You require Us to complete market research study or other consulting services that are not set out in the Proposal.

 - Payment of Fees